doesprintfwork/hackintoshisfun.ml/post-installation/posty.md

 #### AppleALC \(on Ryzen ONLY\)

+?> ***Recommended way (Device Properties)***

 1. Mount the EFI partition of your disk
-2. Download AppleALC.kext and put it to `EFI/CLOVER/kexts/Other` if you haven't yet.
+2. Download AppleALC.kext and put it to `EFI/CLOVER/kexts/Other` if you haven't yet
 3. Download the latest release of [gfxutil](https://github.com/acidanthera/gfxutil/releases)
 4. Open Terminal
 5. Drag and drop the downloaded gfxutil to the Terminal Window and type `-f HDEF`
-6. **If you do not have output, read** [how to change AZAL to HDEF](/post-installation/posty.md#change-azal-to-hdef) **first and run again.**
+6. **If you do not have output, read** [how to change AZAL to HDEF](/post-installation/posty.md#change-azal-to-hdef) **first and run again**
 7. The output should be something like this: `PciRoot(0x0)/Pci(0x1f,0x3)`
-8. Go to the Specification page of your Motherboard on the official site and find the Audio Codec on your board.
+8. Go to the Specification page of your Motherboard on the official site and find the Audio Codec on your board
 9. Go to [this page](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs) and find your layout of your Codec.
 A layout should be a _**NUMBER.**_ A Codec should have more than one Layout ID.
 But if it isn't listed out, unfortunately you need to use VoodooHDA.
-10. Mount the EFI partition and open config.plist with Clover Configurator or ProperTree Plist Editor.
+10. Open config.plist in the EFI partition with Clover Configurator or ProperTree Plist Editor
-11. Go to Devices &gt; Properties and add the properties below.
+11. Go to Devices &gt; Properties and add the properties below
-12. Save and Reboot.
+12. Save and reboot.

 | Devices | Properties Key | Properties Value | Value Type |
 | :--- | :--- | :--- | :--- |